kubernetes/website/content/en/blog/_posts/2019-12-21-Kubernetes-on-MIPS.md

 ## K8S-MIPS component build

-Almost all native cloud components related to Kubernetes do not provide MIPS version installation package or image.
-The prerequisite of deploying Kubernetes on MIPS platform is to compile and build all required components on mips64el platform.
+Almost all native cloud components related to Kubernetes do not provide a MIPS version installation package or image.
+The prerequisite of deploying Kubernetes on the MIPS platform is to compile and build all required components on the mips64el platform.
 These components include:

  - golang
  - docker-ce